 Salesforce.com sells CRM systems so, obviously, they have every incentive in the world to praise them.
 But even the company’s own blog acknowledges they’re often the casus belli for a simmering civil war between reps and management.

 If that’s what the folks selling CRMs say, imagine what reps say when you catch them in an unguarded moment.
 This comment from sales blogger Geoffrey James is pretty representative: “I’ve yet to hear any sales professional say anything good about CRM.
-Every time I post about CRM, the only salespeople willing to praise the technology are the ones selling CRM.”
+Every time I post about CRM, the only salespeople willing to praise the technology are the ones selling a CRM solution.”

 So how can these two implacable foes make peace in the great reps vs. management CRM war in the name of fewer headaches and more revenue?
 Automatically syncing sales emails to CRM, with services like Yesware’s Salesforce Sync, is one answer.
 Startup sales pro Brian Manning, discovered another possible solution when he served as Senior Director, Business Development at Next Jump.
 His simple but effective diplomatic maneuver bridges the gap between the two sides — all you need is a meeting invite and a little space on your calendar.
 Yesware called him to get some details.